 Alternatives to Self-Drive Travel in Iceland

-In summer, driving in Iceland is definitely easier than in winter – there’s much reduced chance of snow and ice, and there’s much more daylight so you don’t have to worry so much about driving in the dark.
+In summer, driving in is definitely easier than in winter – there’s much reduced chance of snow and ice, and there’s much more daylight so you don’t have to worry so much about driving in the dark.

-Of course, we appreciate that not everyone will want to drive in Iceland anyway – don’t worry, there are a few options for you!
+Of course, we appreciate that not everyone will want to drive in anyway – don’t worry, there are a few options for you!

 The easiest option if you want to see the whole country is to take a guided tour.
-Iceland Travel has a number of these.
+Travel has a number of these.